-(she/her) is the director of the Behavioural Addictions Research Laboratory.
+(she/her) is the director of the Behavioural Addictions Research Chair.
 She is also a family physician, a professor in the Department of Family Medicine and Emergency Medicine at the Faculty of Medicine and Health Sciences of the Université de Sherbrooke, and a clinical researcher of the Fonds de recherche du Québec Santé (FRQS).

-(she/her) is the director of the Behavioural Addictions Research Laboratory.
+(she/her) is the director of the Behavioural Addictions Research Chair.
 She is also a family physician, a professor in the Department of Family Medicine and Emergency Medicine at the Faculty of Medicine and Health Sciences of the Université de Sherbrooke, and a clinical researcher of the Fonds de recherche du Québec Santé (FRQS).

 Her research interests include health policy and the improvement of health care and social services in the area of behavioral addictions.
 Her background, lies at the intersection of health sciences and humanities, allowing her to approach the issues associated with behavioral addictions with a unique perspective.
 Since the beginning of her career, she has received over 20 awards and grants.
 She has been named a "Chercheure-Étoile" by the Conference of Rectors and Principals of Quebec Universities, a "Chercheure-Auteure de la relève" by the Presses de l'Université du Québec, and has won the Leadership in Family Medicine Award from the College of Family Physicians of Canada.
 She was also named one of Canada's 100 Most Promising Black Women by the Canada International Black Women Excellence.
 She holds a bachelor's degree in economics and international relations (University of Sherbrooke), a master's degree in history (University of Sherbrooke), a doctorate in applied human sciences (University of Montreal), and a doctorate in medicine (University of Sherbrooke).